kubestellar/kubestellar/docs/content/direct/setup-overview.md

 # Setting up KubeStellar

 "Setup" is a porous grouping of some of the steps in [the full outline](user-guide-intro.md#the-full-story), and comprises the following.
+Also, bear in mind the [Setup limitations](direct/setup-limitations.md).

 - Install software prerequisites.
 See [prerequisites](pre-reqs.md).
 - KubeFlex Hosting cluster